kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 -->

 Yes, enabling swap can affect performance of other critical daemons on the system.
-Any scenario where swap memory gets utilized is a result of system running out of physical RAM.
+Any scenario where swap memory gets utilized is a result of system running out of physical RAM, or a container reaching its memory limit threshold.
-Hence, to maintain the SLIs/SLOs of critical daemons on the node we highly recommend to disable the swap for the system.slice along with reserving adequate enough system reserved memory.
+Hence, to maintain the SLIs/SLOs of critical daemons on the node we highly recommend to disable the swap for the system.slice along with reserving adequate enough system reserved memory, giving io latency precedence to the system.slice, and more.
+See #best practices for more info.

 The SLI that could potentially be impacted is [pod startup latency](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/pod_startup_latency.md).
 If the container runtime or kubelet are performing slower than expected, pod startup latency would be impacted.